apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Russell Wilson's future with Broncos in limbo; Sean Payton says, 'He'll be the first to know'**
+**Melania Trump’s mother has died**

-You can read more about it [here](https://sports.yahoo.com/russell-wilsons-future-with-broncos-in-limbo-sean-payton-says-hell-be-the-first-to-know-233250680.html).
+You can read more about it [here](https://www.cnn.com/2024/01/09/politics/melania-trump-mother-dead-amalija-knavs/index.html).

 ## Requirements
 - Python 3.8